 A term insurance policy is the simplest and inexpensive form of life insurance available to individual life.
 Under this policy, the insurer promises to pay a large sum assured amount to the nominee of the insured individual, in case the insured dies within the policy term.

 Therefore, a term policy will only cover the individual’s life for a limited period of approximately 40 years.
 Hence, the name ‘term cover’.
-At the expiry of the policy the cover ceases to exist; i.e. if insured dies after the tenure, or in other words, survives the policy tenure, nothing is payable to the insured or his/her dependents.
+At the expiry of the policy, the cover ceases to exist; i.e. if the insured dies after the tenure, or in other words, survives the policy tenure, nothing is payable to the insured or his/her dependents.

 Example Case of Term Life Cover

 Living in Delhi, 32-year old Shailesh is content with his life.
 He has a good career going for him, completing the picture is his beautiful wife, Vibha, and a little son, Ayan, whom he adores.
 Shailesh understands that being the sole provider of the family, his life, and his capacity to earn money are necessary to ensure a comfortable life for his spouse and a bright future for his son.